ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - each x_{i} corresponds to the weight of the ith direction a_{i}
     - which is the ith coordinate of b
   - scaling factor of directions.
 Each index of b corresponds to a direction
-  - three cases arise finding the solution to b
+  - three cases (3 cases) arise finding the solution to b
     - also see notes on [Normal Equation Ax = b for ML](../../MACHINE_LEARNING.md)
     - 1. b does **NOT** exist in column space of A
       - so no solution exists